Laamy/Rust-NoRecoil/README.md

 do not cry in issues that it doesnt work or shows up as a virus as i really dont care

 I made this because i got curious on how well a script could adjust for the random recoil without scanning the screen

+Created this on UKN using an icey assult rifle